bobo-nums/ece445/notebooks/colin/README.md

 ![3D View of Buck Board](images/buck_board3d.png)

 This board, in addition to our revised power and light boards, are expected to arrive around April 11.

+# 2022-04-09 - Testing Power Monitor and Optoisolators
+Richard was testing the power monitor and optoisolators, and seemed to have trouble while unit testing the optoisolators.
+They did not seem to respond to voltage changes at the input, so I decided to do some testing on my own.
+I was able to probe the voltage at the pins of the power monitor, all of which seemed to be within reasonable bounds.
+The optoisolators also responded, so I suggested to Richard that the issue may have been unit testing the power monitor and isolation without the rest of the design.
+We will be moving on to fully testing the design.

+# 2022-04-13 - New PCBs
+The new PCBs just came in, so today I spent time soldering and testing the buck board and power board.
+The buck board is fully operational over the range of 24 V +/- 5%, as indicated by out R&V tables.
+I was only able to solder the switching network on the power board, but will have to wait to fully test it or the other components of the power board.

+# 2022-04-14 - Testing Switching Network
+Today I decided to finish testing the switching network, which I had fully soldered yesterday.
+Upon testing it, I realized that its behavior was very unexpected.
+The design would struggle to switch between the sources, primarily when switching from grid to solar power.
+I dove into the datasheet for the [LT1161](datasheets/LT1161.pdf "LT1161") chip and discovered a glaring issue.
+The sense pins should all be connected to the supply voltage when the sensing capability is not being used, which we chose to do.
+However, I designed the system such that two of the sense pins are connected to the grid voltage, while the other two are connected to the solar voltage.
+This leads to incorrect operation of the switching network, as the solar sense pins should be corrected to the supply voltage as well.
+To solve this, I simply cut a trace on the back of the PCB and soldered a jumper wire to connect the remaining two sense pins to the supply voltage.

+Upon making this change, the switching network behaves as expected.
+I tested it by using two complementary square waves at 120 Hz to simulate the solar and grid control.
+The output voltage